 - 1 pinch Sea salt and black pepper

-- Add the mushrooms to the pan and put everything back in the oven for 10 minutes.
+- Fill the mushrooms with the cream cheese mixture and bake in the oven for 20 minutes.